 Another amazing place worth visiting in Lebanon is the stunning system of karstic limestone caves known as Jeita Grotto.
-There are two main caves intertwined with each other for a total length of 9 kilometres (5.6 miles), making it the longest cave system in the whole of the Middle East.
+There are two main caves intertwined with each other for a total length of 5.6 miles (9km), making it the longest cave system in the whole of the Middle East.
 You can visit the grotto as part of a day tour which also stops at Harissa and Byblos.
 The upper section is accessible via walkways and platforms but you will need to join a boat tour if you want to see the lower cave.
-NOTE: You can't visit the lower cave during winter as it's closed due to high river swell from the subterranean river flowing through it.
+NOTE: You can't visit the lower cave during winter as it's closed due to a high river swell from the subterranean river flowing through it.

 The Shrine of Our Lady of Lebanon in Harissa

-Harissa is a small elevated town, around 27 kilometres (16 miles) north from Beirut.
-It stands proud at 550 metres (1,805ft) above sea level.
+Harissa is a small elevated town, around 16 miles (27km) north of Beirut.
+It stands proud at 1,805ft (550m) above sea level.
 Standing even prouder here is the 15-ton bronze statue of the Virgin Mary, specifically called, “Our Lady of Lebanon”.
-The statue itself is 8.5 metres (28ft) high and is one of the most important shrines in the world honouring the Virgin Mary.
+The statue itself is 28ft (8.5m) high and is one of the most important shrines in the world honoring the Virgin Mary.
 Her hands are stretched out, in the direction of Beirut.
 It reminded us a lot of the Cristo de Redentor statue in Rio.
 The views from up here are worth the journey alone, as well as the gondola lift (the “Téléphérique”) from the city of Jounieh to Harissa.
-We recommend joining this tour which includes Harissa, Byblos and Jeita Grotto all in one day.
+We recommend joining this tour which includes Harissa, Byblos, and Jeita Grotto all in one day.

 Gay pride in Lebanon

-HELEM has been organising annual Pride Festivals and events since 2006 to coincide with the International Day Against Homophobia, Transphobia and Biphobia on 17 May.
+HELEM has been organizing annual Pride Festivals and events since 2006 to coincide with the International Day Against Homophobia, Transphobia, and Biphobia on 17 May.
 These have largely gone ahead without too many problems, but often face the threat of police intervention and crackdown.

 Are there any famous gay Lebanese celebrities?

-One of the most famous gay celebrities of Lebanese origin is one of our favourite singers – Mika.
-He was born in Beirut then his family forced to move to Paris then London because of the Civil War.
+One of the most famous gay celebrities of Lebanese origin is one of our favorite singers – Mika.
+He was born in Beirut then his family was forced to move to Paris and then London because of the Civil War.

 Foods to try in Lebanon

 Kibbeh is Lebanon's national dish so you'll be able to find these delicious little balls almost everywhere you go.
-They are like a dumpling, made with bulgur (cracked wheat), ground meat (usually beef, lamb, goat or sometimes even camel meat!), minced onions and Middle Eastern spices like cinnamon, nutmeg, clove or allspice.
-First the ingredients are used to make a dough, then filled with more of the same ingredients, which is then all fried in oil.
-You end up with a delicious little treat – crisp on the outside, soft on the inside, which pairs well with some yoghurt or sour cream.
+They are like a dumpling, made with bulgur (cracked wheat), ground meat (usually beef, lamb, goat, or sometimes even camel meat!), minced onions, and Middle Eastern spices like cinnamon, nutmeg, clove, or allspice.
+First, the ingredients are used to make a dough, then filled with more of the same ingredients, which are then all fried in oil.
+You end up with a delicious little treat – crisp on the outside, soft on the inside, which pairs well with some yogurt or sour cream.